huiw-git/alicemt/mt/cecsi/content/Download-SQL-Server-Management-Studio--SSMS-.md

 * New ‘Backup to URL’ dialog to support the creation of Azure storage credentials for SQL Server 2016 database backups.
 This provides a more streamlined experience for storing database backups in an Azure storage account.

 * New Restore dialog to streamline restoring a SQL Server 2016 database backup from the Microsoft Azure storage service.

-* Improved support for SQL Server 2016 (1200 compatibility level) tabular databases in the Analysis Services Process dialog.

 * Bug fix in SSMS query designer to allow adding tables to the designer if a user doesn’t have SELECT permissions on them.